 Is this Florida man the unluckiest guy ever?

-If you think you're unlucky, that’s just because you haven't met Kyle Cook of Lakeland, Florida.
-Cook has been hit by lightning and has been bitten by a rattlesnake, a brown recluse spider and an alligator.
+If you think you're unlucky, you haven't met Kyle Cook of Lakeland, Florida, near Tampa.
+Cook has been on the receiving end of a lightning strike and bites from a rattlesnake, a brown recluse spider and an alligator.
 And that's just the tip of the iceberg.

-He’s also been stung by man-of-wars and stingrays.
-The rattlesnake wasn't his first snake bite, he's been bitten by indigo, corn snakes and a Burmese python.
+The Lakeland man takes Murphy's law to a whole new level, also taking stings from man o' war and stingrays.
+The rattlesnake wasn't his first snake bite, either, as he's suffered bites from indigo snakes, corn snakes and a Burmese python.

 "I need to get a (protective) bubble," Cook told the Ledger.

-At least three of his instances of bad luck have happened in just the last four years, beginning with the lightning strike in August of 2012.
-While doing construction work operating a sweeper truck, Cook had left his vehicle to release a hydraulic line that caused his vehicle to become stuck in a gutter.
+All of these incidents have happened fairly recently, beginning with the lightning strike in August 2012.
+While operating a sweeper truck, Cook had left his vehicle to release a hydraulic line that caused his vehicle to become stuck in a gutter.

-So far 2016 has not been a good year for Cook, as both the brown recluse and rattlesnake bites happened since January.
-The first was back in April when a highly-venomous recluse bit Cook's left hand while he was working at a warehouse.
+In 2016, he suffered bites from both a brown recluse and a rattlesnake.
+The first was back in April, when a highly venomous spider bit Cook's left hand while he was working at a warehouse.

 Cook's reluctance to go to a doctor at first nearly cost him his hand in the incident.
 He continued to work for at least a week because he didn't want to lose a paycheck.
 Eventually he had to have surgery to save his hand from being amputated as result of toxin buildup almost leading to osteonecrosis.